Out now: 2022 Gartner® Magic Quadrant™ for Warehouse Management Systems.

 We bring your warehouse to life – even before construction starts.
 Right at the logistics planning stage, we use virtual reality software to actively involve you in the design of your logistics processes and to incorporate actual material flow data into a virtual warehouse tour.
 By identifying bottlenecks early on, we can implement cost savings and avoid mistakes in the planning phase.
 Our 3D visualization system improves planning reliability and delivers efficient process workflows.
-You too can benefit from Logistics Planning with Ehrhardt + Partner Consulting.
+You too can benefit from Logistics Planning with EPG CONSULTING.
 Let us help you plan your logistics processes, proactively and accurately.

 Simulation, emulation and visualization of logistics processes.
 Without using VR glasses!Experience our HOLODECK live